Build System Overview

 Every ReScript project needs a build description file,

-❯ rescript -help Available flags -v, -version display version number -h, -help display help Subcommands: build clean format convert help Run rescript subcommand -h for more details, For example: rescript build -h rescript format -h The default `rescript` is equivalent to `rescript build` subcommand
+❯ rescript help Usage: rescript <options> <subcommand> `rescript` is equivalent to `rescript build` Options: -v, -version display version number -h, -help display help Subcommands: build clean format convert dump help Run `rescript <subcommand> -h` for subcommand help.
+Examples: rescript build -h rescript format -h

 Each build will create build artifacts from your project's source files.